-- Closely aligns with performance objectives that are viewed to be key success factors of the longer-term strategic plan; - Encourages cross business unit collaboration to achieve shared goals; - Strengthens the pay-for-performance focus by measuring results over a forward-looking, three-year performance period; - · Strengthens retention by using a vesting schedule that fully vests at the end of a three-year performance period; and - Provides alignment with common variable pay and good governance practices in the market.
+- Closely aligns with performance objectives that are viewed to be key success factors of the longer-term strategic plan; - Encourages cross business unit collaboration to achieve shared goals; - Strengthens the pay-for-performance focus by measuring results over a forward-looking, three-year performance period; - Strengthens retention by using a vesting schedule that fully vests at the end of a three-year performance period; and - · Provides alignment with common variable pay and good governance practices in the market.

-Performance under the 2021-2023 LTIP is determined based on financial measures, weighted at 75 per cent, and strategic (non-financial) measures, weighted at 25 per cent.
+Performance under the 2022-2024 LTIP is determined based on financial measures, weighted at 75 per cent, and strategic (non-financial) measures, weighted at 25 per cent.

-Financial Performance (75% Weight) Strategic Objectives (25% Weight) Three-year average of Funds From Operations/Debt (2021 - 2023) and Comparable Net Earnings (2023) 2021: Strategy Structure Culture Leadership 2022 & 2023: Strategy Culture Leadership
+Financial Performance (75% Weight) Strategic Objectives (25% Weight) Three-year average of Funds From Operations/Debt (2022 - 2024) and Comparable Net Earnings (2023 & 2024) 2022 & 2023: Strategy Culture Leadership 2024: Operational Excellence Responsible Growth Enable the Energy Transition

 Financial and strategic goals are set at the outset of each three-year performance period.
 The threshold, target and maximum levels of performance are set at the beginning of each year and are the same for all plans that contain that year.
-At the end of a performance period, the HRC assesses performance against each measure, determines success achieved and makes a recommendation to the Board.
+At the end of a performance period, the HRC assesses performance against each measure, determines success achieved, and makes a recommendation to the Board.